sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

    Run this code to see the output below it.
    Then change the code to print your name, for example "Hi Pat!", and run again.
+   If you mess up the code, hit the "Load History" button and use the slider to go back to a previous version.
    ~~~~
    public class HelloExample
    {